DSI-HUG/ngx-components/projects/message-box-dialog/README.md

 }
 ```

-You can choose another output path, but you will need to override the default value in the `provideNgxMessageBoxDialog('my/custom/output/path')`.
+You can choose another output path, but you will need to override the default value in the `provideNgxMessageBoxDialog({ translationsPath: 'my/custom/output/path' })`.

 Then you have to provide `provideNgxMessageBoxDialog()` ; you call provide it globally in your main `ApplicationConfig` like: